An Ecosystem of Services and Solutions

 One of the solutions the company has been able to offer clients is public-private financing for public clients.
 BW Construction navigates through the strict rules and funding ceilings for public entities.

 “We use a build-operate-transfer (BOT) methodology,” explains Dustin.
 BOT is a form of project financing, where a private entity receives a commitment from the public sector to finance, design, construct, own and operate a facility as stated in the contract.
 “A public entity can hire a private entity to design its project, finance it, operate it and turn it over to the county after completion.
 From there, they make lease payments or roll it into bond later, which gives the public entity the ultimate flexibility on projects,” Dustin says.
 “We’ve become the experts on that, and it’s getting used more and more.
-We just started construction on one of the largest BOT projects in the state of Indiana—the Delaware County Justice Center’s new jail in Muncie.
-We have taken all the risk from the county during construction as the developer, architect and construction manager.”
+We recently completed construction on one of the largest BOT projects in the state of Indiana—the Delaware County Justice Center’s new jail in Muncie.
+We took all the risk from the county during construction as the developer, architect and construction manager.”

 “Delaware County’s existing facility was out of compliance, over capacity, and they had no bonding capacity.
 They felt like they needed more options,” Troy adds.